devopstoday11/formulas-block/README.md

 block release
 ```

+## Known Issues

+- No support for field names with spaces in them.
+Will be added soon.

 ## Extending the block with dynamically loaded functions

 Please use the [@superblocks-at/formulajs-functions](https://www.npmjs.com/package/@superblocks-at/formulajs-functions) as a reference implementation.
 The package dynamically adds additional excel functions that exist in the [@formulajs/formulajs](https://www.npmjs.com/package/@formulajs/formulajs) npm package to the block.